go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ## Does Gitea have a "GitHub/GitLab pages" feature?

-No, Gitea does not ship with that functionality and most likely never will.
+Gitea will not implement this feature due to CSRF security concerns.

-However, there is a battle-tested third-party service called [pages server](https://codeberg.org/Codeberg/pages-server) that can be run easily in combination with Gitea.
+And there are already available third-party services like [pages server](https://codeberg.org/Codeberg/pages-server) that can provide the required functionality.

 ## Active user vs login prohibited user